Illnesses and infections

 Why have bacteria become resistant to antibiotics?

-- Make sure your child receives antibiotics only to treat an infection caused by bacteria.
-Cold are caused by viruses, and should not be treated with antibiotics.
+- Children should only receive an antibiotic to treat an infection that is caused by bacteria.
+Colds are caused by viruses, and should not be treated with antibiotics.
 It’s okay to ask your doctor if she thinks your child’s infection was caused by a virus or bacteria and if an antibiotic is necessary.
 If your child has the flu, ask if an antiviral agent would help.

 - Never use antibiotics prescribed for someone else.